 The current evidence base largely does not link features of urban environment to SRHR outcomes.

 Latest findings suggest that the current evidence base lacks robust discussion of how features within urban environments and other structural factors—especially social and economic inequality—contribute to and reinforce cycles of poor SRHR outcomes.

 Urban populations and adolescents in particular, face distinct barriers in accessing SRHR services due to concentrated poverty, exclusion and marginalization, and physical aspects of the urban environment.
 Women and girls also face gender-specific challenges: safety, income inequality, and inequitable gender norms.

 Understanding such barriers and targeting interventions appropriately is critical to supporting program implementation at scale.
-Although there is a steady growth in research on adolescent SRHR in urban slums, the geographic and methodological scope of the literature is limited; there are few multi-site and qualitative/mixed methods studies.
+Although there is a steady growth in research on adolescent SRHR in urban slums, the geographic and methodological scope of the literature is limited; there are few multisite and qualitative/mixed methods studies.

-Significant disparities exist within urban contexts related to accessing education, transport, open public spaces, water and sanitation, yet limited research focuses on intra-urban inequities.
+Significant disparities exist within urban contexts related to accessing education, transportation, open public spaces, water and sanitation, yet limited research focuses on intra-urban inequities.
 More evaluations of interventions to improve SRHR of urban residents are also needed.

 Some promising evidence exists on facility-based interventions and provider training programs; examples are the Urban Reproductive Health Initiative (URHI) and holistic programs aimed at addressing the root causes of SRHR in adolescents including Biruh Tesfa and AGI-K.

 However we need longitudinal studies to understand pathways, qualitative studies contextualizing norms and societal factors, research on intra-urban slum inequalities, and studies that measure the effectiveness of interventions.

 There are significant geographic inequities in research prioritization and data availability.